 Log Cabin Homes, March 2013

-True to its name, M.T.N Architects has been designing custom high-end mountain-style homes since 1990.
+True to its name, M.T.N Design has been designing custom high-end mountain-style homes since 1990.
 With an emphasis on log and timber frame design, the firm works one on one with each client to create a unique, luxurious, one-of-a-kind home.
 Their clientele and projects span from East Coast to West, in the USA, Canada, and abroad.
 Lead designer Celeste Raygosa shares her ideas and experiences in the log and timber design arena.

 I started with M.T.N.
-Architects in 2006.
+Design in 2006.
 From the beginning, what appealed to me about our firm is the relationships that the designer creates with the customers as we collaborate on the project through the entire process.
 Sometimes a project begins simply, sitting around a table with the clients and a blank piece of paper, but the involvement carries all the way through, to completion and move-in day.
 Years later, clients are still sending us Christmas cards and telling us how much they love their home.
 Those relationships are very rewarding.

 Did your education in architecture provide you with the knowledge to work with log and timber in home design, or is that something that has developed over the years, through experience?